mtzstngl/YourTubeDaemon/README.md

 # YourTubeDaemon

-YourTubeDaemon creates a playlist on your YouTube account and everytime you add video to that playlist it automatically gets downlaoded and converted into audio.
+YourTubeDaemon creates a playlist on your YouTube account and everytime you add a video to that playlist it will automatically download it and extract the audio.

 ## Dependencies